Fiji Visa Guide: Do You Need a Visa to Visit Fiji? 🛂 [2025]© FijiPocketGuide.com

 For the purpose of holidaying or visiting friends/family, you will need:

-• Visitors visa application form (these can be downloaded from the Fiji Immigration website or obtained from an immigration office of the Fiji Embassy)
+Visitors visa application form (can be downloaded from the Fiji Immigration website or obtained from a Fiji Embassy).

-• Consent letter from parents and travelling alone (if 18 years and under)
+Consent letter from parents (if travelling alone and under 18 years).

 If your visa is approved, you will get an approval letter, or the visa will be endorsed on the passport in cases where the passport has been submitted to Fiji Immigration.